owncloud/ocis/services/userlog/README.md

 ## Subscribing

-Additionaly to the oc10 API the `userlog` service also provides an `/sse` (Server-Sent Events) endpoint to be informed by the server when an event happens.
-See [here](https://medium.com/yemeksepeti-teknoloji/what-is-server-sent-events-sse-and-how-to-implement-it-904938bffd73) for example for simple introduction to server sent events.
+Additionaly to the oc10 API, the `userlog` service also provides an `/sse` (Server-Sent Events) endpoint to be informed by the server when an event happens.
+See [What is Server-Sent Events](https://medium.com/yemeksepeti-teknoloji/what-is-server-sent-events-sse-and-how-to-implement-it-904938bffd73) for a simple introduction and examples to server sent events.
 The `sse` endpoint will respect language changes of the user without needing to reconnect.

 ## Deleting